Mzkarim/Regression-Analysis/README.md

 4. Interpret the R-squared

 Part Two-  Multiple Regression Model

-1. Choose a number of independent variables (n more than 5) and a dependent variable from the dataset.
+1. Choose a number of independent variables (not more than 5) and a dependent variable from the dataset.
 These independent variables will be used to predict the dependent variable.
 2. Find the relationship between the variables using multiple regression modeling and SAS
 3. Check the model in term of correlation between the independent variables
 4. Interpret the standard errors